arangodb/docs/3.9/graphs-pregel.md

 var status = pregel.status(execution);
 ```

-The result tells you the current status of the algorithm execution.
 It tells you the current `state` of the execution, the current
 global superstep, the runtime, the global aggregator values as well as the
 number of send and received messages.